From regular black holes to horizonless objects: quasi-normal modes, instabilities and spectroscopy: Introduction

 The continuity between RBHs and horizonless objects of our models enlighten the fact that stable photon spheres are already present in the borderline cases, that is the extremal RBHs and null-throat wormholes, and its position (in Eddington–Finkelstein coordinates) coincides with that of the extremal horizon~\cite{Carballo-Rubio:2022nuj,Carballo-Rubio:2023mvr}.
 Actually, this is a general feature of any extremal horizon: it coincides with an extreme point of the potential in the equation for null geodesics~\cite{Khoo:2016xqv, Bardeen:1972fi, Pradhan:2010ws}.

 It has already been argued that extremal BHs should be asymptotically unstable~\cite{Aretakis:2011ha,Aretakis:2012ei}, and it is natural to ask whether the instability associated to the presence of a photon sphere and that associated to extremal horizons, are actually different ways to describe the same phenomenon.
 It seems that trapped orbits are indeed present near extremal horizons~\cite{Gralla:2019isj,Ravishankar:2021vip}.
-However, we found that the damping times in the extremal case are shorter than in the ultracompact cases, suggesting that the photon sphere instability is not triggered or partially suppressed for extremal RBHs.
-We argue that this partial suppression is due to the fact that extremal horizons, being indeed horizons, are not the location of a truly stable orbits but can be considered metastable photon spheres.
+While a linear analysis, as the one reported here, is not sufficient to provide a definitive answer to this issue, it can nonetheless enlighten us on the possible relation between the two aforementioned phenomena.
+In this sense, we investigated if the long-living modes associated with the lightring instability are present also in the extremal case.
+However, we found that the damping times in the extremal case are orders of magnitude shorter than in the ultracompact cases, suggesting that the photon sphere instability is not triggered or possibly partially suppressed for extremal RBHs.
+We argue that this partial suppression could be due to the fact that extremal horizons, being indeed horizons, are not the location of a truly stable orbits but can be considered metastable photon spheres.
 Indeed, the presence of a horizon, even if extremal, introduce a source of dissipation, \ie\ the energy that enters the horizon is completely lost.

 As a general feature, the QNM spectra for the regular models that we have considered present deviations from the spectrum of a Schwarzschild BH\@.
 Assuming that the effect of rotation in more realistic models does not change the picture significantly, we find that for sufficiently large values of the regularization parameter, and for gravitational-wave events with large signal-to-noise ratio, these deviations could be detectable with next generation detectors~\cite{Punturo:2010zz,LIGOScientific:2016wof,LISA:2017pwj}.